uw-oap/shconfig/README.md

 * The file `driver.json` is built by `driver.sh`.
 * The file `secrets.json` is built by `lastpass.sh`.

-# AP machine configuration

-## Servers

-- `apprdweb2`
-- `apprddb2`
-- `apstgweb2`
-- `apstgdb2`

-If shconfig encounters machines named the above, it will set the app and env types appropriately.

 ## Key directories

 Using AP typical setup as defined in `vars/`, you'll see: